exadel-inc/esl/src/modules/esl-event-listener/README.md

 }, onScrollThrottled);
 ```

-The sample above allows you to reuse throttled by 250 seconds version of the window,
+The sample above allows you to reuse throttled by 250 milliseconds version of the window,
-to receive no more than one event per 250 seconds `scroll` events
+to receive no more than one event per 250 milliseconds `scroll` events
 (same as any other event types observed on debounced window version)

 <a name="-esleventutilsresize"></a>